 Here are a few rules for shopping for gifts at consignment stores:

-• You want the gift to be new.
+- You want the gift to be new.
 Or at least to appear new.
-Start by shopping in stores with a good reputation for consigning designer brands and insisting clothing items in particular are in good shape (i.e. freshly laundered, no stains or rips, no missing buttons).
+Start by shopping in stores with a good reputation for consigning designer brands and insisting that clothing items are in good shape (i.e. freshly laundered, no stains or rips, no missing buttons).
 Chances are good many of the wardrobe pieces on these racks will still have their original tags attached.
 It doesn’t excuse you from doing a thorough once-over, but it does increase the odds that what looks perfect will, indeed, be perfect.

-• You want the gift to fit.
+- You want the gift to fit.
 Most consignment stores have a no-return policy, darn your luck.
 This is why I browse the racks for items that don’t need an exact size.
 Blazers, for instance, can be a size or two off and still fit.
 Same with a sweater.
 A blouse or dress is getting riskier, and pants or shoes are a no-no.

-• Pay attention to the entire store.
+- Pay attention to the entire store.
 Many consignment stores today sell more than used items.
 For instance, my favorite clothing shop brings in new, novelty items like scarves, a purse decoration that doubles as a glasses/iPhone microfiber cloth, leggings and a fun jewelry collection.
 All of these items are new but priced less than they would be at a department store.

 Julie Sturgeon contributed to this report.